SawaTomanska/Exercises/README.md

 # Exercises
 My javascript exercises
 # Test your Reactions
 This is simple game in Javascript.
-I draws a position, color, with and heigth circle or square.
-After this form display on screan.
-We must click in form.
-Script measures how much time has passed to click.
+It picks random position, color, width and height of circle or square.
+Then, form appears on screen, and we must click on it.
+Script measures time of your reaction - from form apperance to proper click.
 # Scope
-This is simple Web App for count points.
+This is simple point counting Web App.